Why Do Most Cats Hate Water?

 Liking water is biologically unnecessary.

 According to Smithsonian Magazine, the domestic cats we coddle today are descendants of a Middle Eastern wildcat.
-And while scientists believe that the domestication process took place around 12,000 years ago, modern house cats still aren’t that much different from their wild ancestors.
+While scientists believe that the domestication process took place around 12,000 years ago, modern house cats still aren’t that much different from their wild ancestors.

 These free-roaming and self-sufficient felines came from an area of the world that is mostly dry and arid.
 There were/are few bodies of water, and there was no reason for the ancient cats to learn to swim.
 They survived with whatever small water sources they could find, but there were no rivers to cross or lakes to explore.